Elijas/auto-youtube-subscription-playlist/README.md

   - `var label` (text after `label:` in gmail search bar when the label is selected)
   - `var playlistId` (string in the URL of the Youtube Playlist after `?list=`)
 3. Open the Sheet, then in menu: `Resources` / `Advanced Google Services` / `Google Developers Console` / `Youtube API` / `Enable API`
-4. Open the Document and run `Functions` / `getGmail` once and open the Socument and run `Functions` / `putYoutube` once to authorize access for the app.
+4. Open the Document and run `Functions` / `getGmail` once and open the Document and run `Functions` / `putYoutube` once to authorize access for the app.

 ### Step 2 (Alternative)